quotidian-ennui/gh-my/README.md

                   e.g. gh my prs -o my-company
   -g --all-orgs : ALL organisations that you belong to.
 This is potentially a time-consuming
                   and foolish move, so you have been warned.
+  -u            : reduce the output so that the URL is primary
+                  maybe you dislike 'gh my prs -j | jq -r '.url' | xargs -r L1 gh pr view -w'

 'deployments' needs more filters
   -o : the organisation (e.g. -o my-company)